cmoorad/mostlyrocks/_posts/recipes/2024-01-06-milk-bread.md

     Whisk tangzhong ingredients in a small saucepan or skillet.
 Cook over low heat, stirring constantly, until thick like pudding (about 2 minutes).
 Scrape into stand mixer bowl and let cool (you can throw it in the freezer for 10 min to speed up).

 2. **Make the dough:**
     Add all ingredients (except butter) to the bowl.
 Mix on low until combined, then up to 2nd speed for 12 minutes.
-Then 12 more minutes until smooth dough forms (do window pane test), scraping down walls of bowl as needed.
+Add the butter and continue mixing for another 12 minutes, until smooth dough forms (do window pane test), scraping down walls of bowl as needed.

 3. **First rise:**
     After the dough has enough structure to pass window pane test, take it out, fold it into a tight ball, and place back in bowl seam-down.
 Cover the bowl and rest dough at room temp for 30 minutes and then place in the fridge overnight.
 If baking same-day, let rise for 1.5 hours or until doubled (can take up to 4 hours!).